sanjay-maurya-alight/cheat-sheet/java/java-notes.md

 ```java
 enum Status {Running, Pending, Stopped};
 ```
 Here the values within the curly braces are objects.
+They are instances of user defined `enum` class Status.
+So the `enum` is storing its own objects.

 You can define `enum` as data type to store listed values only.